APCM 2021 & Vision

-DISCIPLESHIP – Our vision is for a church of self-motivated disciples excited to grow and resource themselves, serving God with their unique gifts and skills.
+DISCIPLESHIP – Our vision is that we are Biblically grounded disciples excited to grow and resource ourselves, serving God with our unique gifts and skills throughout the week.

-- Developing and mentoring and new home group and discovery group leaders.
+- Developing and mentoring new leaders, particularly new home group and discovery group leaders.

 - Training a new cohort of younger leaders and welcoming their contributions.

-- Creating a renewed culture of spiritual growth through service.
+- Creating an expectation of spiritual growth through service.

-EVANGELISM – Our vision is for our church to grow once more so that can give resources away to build God’s kingdom wherever he leads us.
+EVANGELISM – Our vision is for a church that is growing once more and can give our resources away to build God’s kingdom wherever he leads us.

-- Praying and planning to see 100 people under 45 becoming Christians and active members of the church in the next five years.
+- Praying and working towards seeing 100 people (particularly under 45) becoming Christians and active disciples in the next five years.

-- Enhancing our worship offering making it relevant and compelling to a younger generation.#
+- Enhancing our worship offering making it relevant and compelling at times to a younger generation.

-- Improving the way people are welcomed in church so that everyone is valued and responsibility for welcoming is shared by all.
+- Improving the way people are welcomed into our community so that everyone is valued and responsibility for welcoming is shared by all.

-MISSION – Our vision is to be a church which generously demonstrates the good news of the Kingdom in all its aspects to the wider community.
+MISSION – Our vision is to be people who generously demonstrate the good news of God’s Kingdom in all its aspects to the wider community.

 - Developing the interior of our building to become more flexible, welcoming and hospitable.